nmharmon8/StockMarketGAN/README.md

 git clone https://github.com/nmharmon8/StockMarketGAN.git
 ```

 To set up the environment, run "source env.sh" from the root directory of the project.
+This must be run  every time.

 ```bash
 cd StockMarketGAN